 4. Tracking Productivity

 Keeping track of who’s working on what and how efficient they’re being is a lot harder when your team isn’t all in the same space.
 Being spread out across different cities, time zones and even countries can make a manager’s job a lot harder.
 Investing in a proper project management tool like Trello or Slack will help keep everyone on track.
+Remote working software can also be a reliable ally in tracking productivity, giving you detailed insight into the way your remote employees spend their working hours.

 5. Scheduling Work And Meetings